abrasive/shairport/TROUBLESHOOTING.md

 There are some more details in some the closed issues on this repository.

 ### Faulty WiFi
-For an example of what it can take to track down a bad WiFi situation -- in this case, a slowly-dying base station -- please look at [this report](https://github.com/mikebrady/shairport-sync/issues/689).
+For an example of what it can take to track down a bad WiFi situation – in this case, a faulty WiFi adapter – please look at [this report](https://github.com/mikebrady/shairport-sync/issues/689).

 ### Can't play from iTunes on Windows